wp-plugins/google-calendar-widget/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.4.0 =
-* Initial release
+* Upgraded to Google Calendar API v3
+* Replaced calendar "URL" with calendar "ID"
+* Added Setting for Google API Key.
+Each site must use a unique key.

-= 1.1 =
+= 1.3.2 =
-* Added ability to support multiple feeds (up to 3) from one widget.
+* Optimizations:
+* Removed the version number from the Google jsapi so as to allow for more cache hits with other users.
+* Removed the script includes from the admin interface.

-= 1.2 =
+= 1.3.1 =
-* Added "Expand Entries by Default" checkbox to widget settings to auto expand all the calendar entries.
-If this is checked, the each calendar item will open as though they were clicked by default.
+* Fixed problem where spaces around the loading GIF caused it to not stop when the calendar loads.

 = 1.3 =
 * Remove duplicate events when showing multiple calendars that have been invited to the same event.
 If you create an event in calendar A and invite calendar B as a guest, then load them as "url" and "url2", the event should only appear once.